 In Ntcheu, Scott was unaware of the chaos that was happening back in Zomba.
 The burial had been successful.
 Being that he and his wife were from the same village, he took it as an opportunity to visit his relatives.
-As he was about to cross the road, he hard a car horn and noticed the police car that had parked a few meters away.
-He started jogging to them and noticed that they were colleagues of his that had been transferred to the headquarters.
+As he was about to cross the road, he heard a car horn and noticed the police car that had parked a few meters away.
+He started jogging to them and noticed that they were colleagues of his who had been transferred to the headquarters.

-He greeted them with a smile, but noted the concerned faces they showed him.
+He greeted them with a smile but noted the concerned faces they showed him.
 They inquired about the letter and alerted him that a warrant of arrest had been issued for him.
 However, they were not to arrest him until he was back in Zomba.
 This was their warning to him.

 They got on the Express bus at lunch.
 Every police stop they encountered, he would assume that they would arrest them.
 Even if it was just to check party cards.
-Some of the officers he met and knew greeted him with a tone of resentment.
+Some of the officers he met and knew greeted him with resentment.
 Within moments, he saw the gates of the Zomba bus depot and knew he was about to meet his fate.

 He sent his wife home while he went to his favorite tavern.
 As he got inside, most of his colleagues started leaving upon seeing him.
 Not wanting to be involved with the man who was now being seen as an enemy of the state.

-It was ironic, he was a son of a just retired Senior Assistant Commissioner of Police.
-He was born in a police family, raised to be one and was considered a Best Recruit in his early days in the Police.
+It was ironic, he was the son of a just retired Senior Assistant Commissioner of Police.
+He was born in a police family, raised to be one, and was considered a Best Recruit in his early days in the Police.
 Now, a man regarded as an enemy of the state with a seditious letter, with an arrest hanging on his head.
 This is what was on his mind as he downed his packets of Chibuku that night.

 A few moments later, from the corner of his eye, he saw a man he knew was from the CID department approach him.
 He was sure that this was it for him.
 Not wanting to be arrested while he packed was half full, he quickly drank it all and mentally readied himself.
 When he was right in front of him, he noted the look of concern.
 He did not jump around, asking him the full story and if indeed he had the letter in his possession.